 The bill amends s.
 1002.33, F.S., to require that a sponsor of a charter school is required to use a standard monitoring tool when providing oversight of charter schools as required in s.
+1002.33,

-1002.33, F.S.
-The State Board of Education (SBE) is required to adopt in rule a standard monitoring tool for use by charter school sponsors, however that rule has yet to be developed.37
+F.S.
+The State Board of Education is required to adopt in rule a standard monitoring tool for use by charter school sponsors, however that rule has yet to be developed.

 The bill amends s.
 1002.84, F.S., to identify the Redlands Christian Migrant Association (RCMA) as an entity that is subject to the conditions in law regarding disbursement of School Readiness (SR) funds.
-The bill includes RCMA along with early learning coalitions in the provision that if the organization had approved 2023-2024 provider SR reimbursement rates for the infant to age five care levels that were higher than the provider SR reimbursement rates established by the state, the organizations would be allowed continue to implement the higher approved reimbursement rates until the rates established by the state exceed those rates.
+The bill includes RCMA in the provision that if the organization had approved prior year provider SR reimbursement rates for the infant to age five care levels that were higher than the provider SR reimbursement rates established by the state, the organization would be allowed continue to implement the higher approved reimbursement rates until the rates established by the state exceed those rates.